rogerhu/compsci_guides/Minimum-Path-Sum.md

 > - Have fully understood the problem and have no clarifying questions.
 > - Have you verified any Time/Space Constraints for this problem?

+- What are two possible paths?
+  - There are only 2 ways to reach (x, y) i.e either from (x-1, y) and (x, y-1). so, take the route which gives the minimum.
 -

 ```markdown